 There are many ways people discover churches.
 Sometimes a friend or family member invites them and other times they discover your church online.

-Understanding how people found your church is important for learning how you can expand those growth efforts.
+Understanding how people find your church is important for learning how to expand those growth efforts.
 That helps you know what outreach campaigns your church should focus on.

 Why ask this survey question?

-If church members feel they have important friendships or relationships with other members, that’s a natural way to improve existing connections and build new ones.
+If church members feel they have important friendships or relationships with other members, they can improve existing connections and build new ones.

 Why ask this survey question?

-True or false (or yes or no) church survey questions help you get quick reactions of positive and negative sentiment around your church programs.
+True or false (or yes or no) church survey questions help you gather quick reactions to positive and negative sentiments about your church programs.

 Why ask this survey question?